 The splitting storm system on 27 May 1994 agreed well with numerical model simulations of storms initiating in unidirectional vertical shear.
 The CAPE and vertical shear were marginal for supercellular development and splitting storms.
 Neither cell displayed strong evidence of supercellular characteristics such as an inflow notch, an obvious weak echo region, or strong and persistent rotation.
 Identification of inflow into each of the storms was difficult to determine due to the distance of the storms from the radar (center of the beam was at 15 Kft ASL at 0.5° slice).
-On the other hand, the storms were well organized, lasting for one and a half to two hours.
+Alternatively, the storms were well-organized, lasting for 1.5-2.0 hours.
 Both storms also exhibited weaker rotational signals which were qualitatively similar to patterns expected by numerical simulations.
 Several other storms in the area were much more pulse-like and weaker (in terms of reflectivity), dissipating within thirty minutes to one hour.
 The LM storm was more quasi-steady, but both the LM and RM storms went through pulsing periods appearing similar to organized multi-cell storms at times.
 In summary, it would be quite difficult to categorize these storms.